Streaming Desk for Twitch and Gaming

 However, I did position my middle support along the back of the lower frame at an optimal footrest level.
-I like to kick back and watch movies at my desk, so this adds a bit of comfort.
+I like to kick back and watch movies at my desk, which adds some comfort.

-I may add some foam padding or something later to increase the comfort of this.
+I may add some foam padding or something later to increase this comfort.
 The pipe tends to get a bit cold in the winter months.

 The Parts List

-After “finalizing” my design (nothing is ever final in my world), I went about creating a parts list.
+After “finalizing” my design (nothing is ever final in my world), I created a parts list.